-Noise pollution associated with mining may include noise from vehicle engines, loading and unloading of rock into steel dumpers, chutes, power generation, and other sources.
-Cumulative impacts of shoveling, ripping, drilling, blasting, transport, crushing, grinding, and stock-piling.
+Noise pollution associated with mining may include noise from vehicle engines, loading and unloading of rock into steel dumpers, chutes, power generation, cumulative impacts of shoveling, ripping, drilling, blasting, transport, crushing, grinding, and stock-piling among other sources.
 Vibrations are associated with many types of equipment used in mining operations, but blasting is considered the major source.
-Vibration affects the stability of infrastructures, buildings, and homes of people living near mining operations.
+Vibration